Registered Nurse RN

 Signs & Symptoms of Metabolic Acidosis

-• ****Kussmaul’s respiration (body’s way of trying to compensate by exhaling the excessive CO2…in hopes of increasing bicarb and blood pH)
+• Main signs: Kussmaul’s respiration: very deep, fast breathing (body’s way of trying to compensate by exhaling the excessive CO2…in hopes of increasing bicarb and blood pH)

 Nursing Interventions for Metabolic Acidosis

-• Watch neuro status, safety, and place in seizure precaution
+• Monitor neuro status, safety, and place in seizure precautions

-• Dialysis may be needed if they patient is experiencing acidosis (high anion gap issue ex: renal failure)
+• Dialysis may be needed if the patient is experiencing acidosis due to renal failure

 Quiz on Metabolic Acidosis & Metabolic Alkalosis